Connect

 Outdoor Activities in Calgary and Winnipeg

 Calgary's outdoor activities take place throughout every season.
-Things like skiing and snowboarding are popular, with many resorts and ski mountains nearby to cater to residents and visitors alike.
+Things like skiing and snowboarding are popular during winter, with many ski resorts near Calgary catering to residents and visitors alike.
 Dog sledding is another unique activity to the area that you won't find in every city.
 You can watch races or learn how to mush on your own.

 Sports

-Sports lovers in Calgary will find no shortage of great teams, from the Calgary Flames NHL team to the Calgary Football Club and Calgary Stampeders for the CFL.
+Sports lovers in Calgary will find no shortage of great teams, from the NHL's Calgary Flames to the Calgary Football Club and the CFL's Calgary Stampeders.
+The Flames play at the Scotiabank Saddledome, which is located in the Victoria Park neighbourhood just outside of downtown.
+The Stampeders, on the other hand, play at McMahon Stadium in Northwest Calgary.
 There are also many minor leagues and recreational sports leagues that sports fanatics can join.

-The Winnipeg Jets are the NHL team that many residents cheer on in Winnipeg.
+The NHL's Winnipeg Jets are the biggest team in the city.
 They also have various recreational leagues for football, basketball, and winter sports for residents who want to get out and put it all on the field.

 Nightlife

-As a major city, there are plenty of nightlife opportunities in Calgary to provide vibrancy and excitement for residents.
-Nightlife in Calgary's Beltline neighbourhood includes restaurants, bars, clubs, and other nightlife options to entertain residents year-round.
+As a major city, Calgary has plenty of nightlife opportunities to provide vibrancy and excitement for residents.
+Nightlife in Calgary's Beltline neighbourhood is among the best in the city and includes restaurants, bars, clubs, and other options to entertain residents year-round.

 In Winnipeg, places like Bar Italia, Cargo Bar, Club 200, The Good Will Social Club, and more entertain residents throughout the year with great drinks, fantastic food, and fun dancing and live music opportunities.

 No matter where you choose to move, there are always changes you need to expect and prepare for to feel fully at home once you've reached your new city.
-Moving to Calgary and living in Winnipeg both offer fantastic opportunities.
+Moving to Calgary could be the right choice if you're looking for a larger urban area with tech jobs and proximity to the Rockies.
+If you value a lower cost of living and more wide-open spaces, Winnipeg may be for you.
 Whether you join the tech center in Calgary or the aerospace scene in Winnipeg, there will always be a place that works best for your wants and needs.

 If you're looking for the perfect Calgary home, contact Justin Havre with eXp Realty and Calgary Homes at (403) 217-0003 to get in touch with a local Calgary real estate agent and discover your new dream home today.